Selection Rule for Topological Amplifiers in Bogoliubov de Gennes Systems: A stability theorem for bosonic B d G systems

 \section{A stability theorem for bosonic B\lowercase{d}G systems}

-A topological amplifier must have stable bulk states and unstable edge states.
+A topological amplifier in the context of the present work must have stable bulk states and unstable edge states.
 Then, a first step towards engineering such an amplifier is a good understanding of how a state in a BdG system can become unstable.
 In this section, we present a theorem which allows us to determine the stability of a state with energy sufficiently far from zero in a BdG system.
-Let such a system be described by the BdG Hamiltonian in Nambu space,
+Let such a (finite) system be described by the BdG Hamiltonian in Nambu space,

 where $k$ stands for the crystal momentum (which may contain several components) within the first Brillouin zone.
 Equation (\ref{eq:H_BdG}) is not necessarily Hermitian, but since it is the BdG Hamiltonian for a Hermitian system, $\Sigma_zH_\mathrm{BdG}(k)$ must be Hermitian, where the matrix $\Sigma_z$ is defined directly below Eq. (\ref{eq:particle-hole symmetry}).
 Consequently,